 You can use its vet carrier or a storage tub with ventilation added.
-Throw out old substrate and clean the enclosure.
-Make sure any glass is cool and clean the whole enclosure with a reptile-safe sanitizer.
+Throw out the old substrate and clean the enclosure.
+Make sure any glass is cool, and clean the whole enclosure with a reptile-safe sanitizer.

-Once everything is dry, you can replace everything and fill with new substrate.
+Once everything is dry, you can replace everything and fill it with a new substrate.
 You can take this time to add new items for enrichment.